 Plenary Session

 The 802.15 WG Plenary Sessions are conducted three times a year as part of the 802 LMSC Plenary Sessions (see [rules5]).
 Typically the 802.15 WG Opening and Closing plenary meetings are held at each 802 LMSC Plenary Session (see Figure 3).
-Occasionally there are TG, SG, or SC meetings during the 802 EC meeting on Monday morning and/or the weekend preceding the Plenary Session.
+Occasionally there are TG, SG, TAG, or SC meetings during the 802 EC meeting on Monday morning and/or the weekend preceding the Plenary Session.

 Note: meetings held before the opening of 802 plenary meeting are treated as ad hoc meetings.